 Contact Your Institution to obtain your interest rate on Program Deposits (“Interest Rate”) and for any questions about your Interest Rate.
 If the DepositView Portal is offered to you, your Interest Rate and, if applicable, Annual Percentage Yield (APY) will be available to you on the DepositView Portal.

-The interest earned by you on Program Deposits is net of fees payable to Stable, Your Institution (if any) and Sending Institution (if any).
+The interest earned by you on Program Deposits is net of fees payable to R&T, Your Institution (if any) and Sending Institution (if any).

 The Interest Rate you earn on Program Deposits may be higher or lower than the interest rates available to depositors making non-Program deposits with Receiving Institutions directly, through other types of accounts at Your Institution, or with other depository institutions in comparable accounts.
 In the event of the failure of a Receiving Institution, no interest is earned on Program Deposits from the time such Receiving Institution is failed until FDIC insurance coverage payments are received.